DC plane crash victims: What we know about those on AA Flight 5342, Army Black Hawk

 They joined the club in 2017, Zeghibe said.

-"I need my husband back," Gudin said.
+"I need my husband back," Gudin said as she waited at a hotel for further information from authorities.
 "I need his body back."

+"He was an amazing person.
+He loved people.
+He loved adventure.
+He loved traveling.
+He was excited.
+He was young.
+He was so young, and he was excited about life and his future and getting a dog and a house and kids.
+And it's just, this is just tragic," she said.

+Samuel Lilley's former brother-in-law, Greg Gibson, remembered him for his passion for flying and willingness to help others.